 I bought this guy for my first apartment, back in college.
 No longer a freshman confined to a dorm, I was a mature sophomore.
 Moving on and moving up!

-Then fun times were had by all.
+Then it became this large outdoor umbrella and us… fun times were had by all.

-WRONG!
+Was I ready to toss in the proverbial towel?
+No way!
 I wasn’t giving up on my umbrella, ella, ella, eh, eh, eh.

 Because just like Rihanna sings…

-when the sun shines we’ll shine together.
+When the sun shines we’ll shine together.